Regulator Performance Framework

 • Prepared and published an annual report detailing Board regulatory and financial performance, statistical information on registrations achievements and challenges.

-• Reviewable decisions are communicated within the legislative timelines and stakeholders are provided with the relevant notices pursuant to Board’s obligations under the PE Act.
+• Reviewable decisions are communicated within the legislative timelines and stakeholders are provided with the relevant notices pursuant to the Board’s obligations under the PE Act.

 • Decisions are made within the timeframes outlined in relevant legislation.